NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 The continuous Discharge graph represents the predicted continuous discharge from sensor-based surface water pressure and stage-discharge.

+The plot includes:

+  - Continuous discharge (black line)

+  - Discharge uncertainty (red and pink ribbons)

+  - Empirical discharge (purple points)

+  - Continuous stage (blue line)

+  - Stage uncertainty (light blue ribbon)

+  - Empirical stage (orange points)

 User can perform the following on this graph:

--   Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop.
+  - Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop

--   Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend
+  - Toggle legend attributes on the graph ON and OFF by clicking their on their representation in the legend

--   Change scales between linear and log by clicking either buttons
+  - Change discharge scales between linear and log by clicking either buttons

   - Switch tabs to view the rating curve plot

 **Stage-Discharge Rating Curve(s) Plot**

-The rating curve graph plots the relationship between Stage and Discharge.
+The rating curve graph plots the relationship between stage and discharge.

+The plot includes:

+  - Posterior rating curve (black line)

+  - Empirical stage-discharge pairs (black points)

+  - Rating curve uncertainty (red and pink ribbons)

 User can perform the following on this graph:

--   Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop.
+  - Zoom in an out of graphs by right-click the section they what to view and dragging the mouse to a any stop

--   Toggle lines and data points on the graph ON an OFF by clicking their on their representation in the legend.
+  - Toggle legend attributes on the graph ON and OFF by clicking their on their representation in the legend

--   Change scales between linear and log by clicking either buttons.
+  - Change discharge scales between linear and log by clicking either buttons

--   Switch tabs to view the continuous discharge plot.
+  - Switch tabs to view the continuous discharge plot

 <!-- ****** Acknowledgements ****** -->

 ## Credits & Acknowledgements

+Authors:

+Divine Aseaku - email: <divineaseaku@gmail.com>

+Zachary L. Nickerson - email: <nickerson@battelleecology.org>

 <!-- HTML tags to produce image, resize, add hyperlink. -->

 <!-- ONLY WORKS WITH HTML or GITHUB documents -->

 <a href="http://www.neonscience.org/">